 The quickest way to improve your sleep situation without changing your environment or your lifestyle.
 These products will improve your sleep and all you need to do is getting and then using them.

 One of the best purchases I made in the last years were some dark, heavy curtains* for the bedroom.
-Not only do they do an awesome job at keeping the street lights out, they also limit street noise a little.
+Not only do they do an awesome job at keeping the street lights out they also limit street noise a little.
+You can get good ones here*.

 The light blocking is the really important thing though.
 Having your brain exposed to light constantly does not only confuse your sleep rhythm.
 By disrupting your circadian rhythm it also might make it way more difficult for you to lose weight!